 - IDEA does not require that the District include additional information in a student's IEP beyond what is expressly required under 20 U.S.C. § 1414; 34 C.F.R. § 300.320 (d)(1).
-By way of example and not limitation, a student's IEP does not need to include - o The identity of specific teachers or specific educational methodology.51 - o Extracurricular activities unrelated to the student's IEP.52 - o Services that are unrelated to the student's special education program.53
+By way of example and not limitation, a student's IEP does not need to include- - The identity of specific teachers or specific educational methodology.59 - ${\odot}$ Services that are unrelated to the student's special education program.
+60

 How does a student's ARD committee make a placement decision?
-54
+61

 To the maximum extent appropriate, students with disabilities must be educated with students who are nondisabled, and special classes, separate schooling, or other removal of students with disabilities from the general educational environment occurs only if the nature or severity of the disability is such that education in general education classes, with the use of supplementary aids and services, cannot be achieved satisfactorily.
-Once a student's IEP is fully developed, the SPECIAL EDUCATION DEPT shall ensure that the student's ARD committee considers, and the student's IEP documents, a placement determination based upon the individual needs of the particular student and the appropriate and least restrictive educational environment in which the IEP can be implemented.
-When making a placement decision, the SPECIAL EDUCATION DEPT shall ensure that the ARD committee considers a continuum of alternative placements.
+Once a student's IEP is fully developed, the Diagnostician shall ensure that the student's ARD committee considers, and the student's IEP documents, a placement determination based upon the individual needs of the particular student and the appropriate and least restrictive educational environment in which the IEP can be implemented.
+When making a placement decision, the Diagnostician shall ensure that the ARD committee considers a continuum of alternative placements.